 gscnv.py

 Following the quality assurance checks, the S2S-Tool generates a GSCNV file if the OUTPUT is set to VOC.
 Within the gscnv.py module is two functions; the first generates the GSCNV file and the second adds a header to the file.
-In the gen_gscnv function, methods depend on the RUN_TYPE assignment.
+In the gen_gscnv function, the methods employed depend on the RUN_TYPE assignment.
 If the RUN_TYPE is set to CRITERIA or NOINTEGRATE, the input and output pollutants are always VOC and TOG, respectively (see Section 2.2).
-In contrast, if the RUN_TYPE is set to INTEGRATE, the input and output pollutants are always set to NONHAPVOC and NONHAPTOG, respectively (see Section 2.2).
+In contrast, if the RUN_TYPE is set to INTEGRATE, the input and output pollutants are always set to NONHAPVOC and NONHAPTOG, respectively.

 In both scenarios, the function checks if the total weight percent of each profile is within the set TOLERANCE and passes over the profile if it is not within the set range.
 Following this check, if the RUN_TYPE is set to CRITERIA or NOINTEGRATE, a ratio of the mass of all organic gases (TOG) to the mass of all regulatorily defined VOCs within a profile is derived.
 If the profile is entirely derived of an exempt VOC (e.g., tetrachloroethylene), the conversion factor is set to zero.
 If the RUN_TYPE is set to INTEGRATE, the profile is first filtered to remove all species listed in the tbl_tox file.
 Subsequently, a ratio of the mass of all organic gases (TOG) to the mass of all regulatorily defined VOCs within a profile is derived.
 Again, if the profile is entirely derived of an exempt VOC, the conversion factor is set to zero.
 Finally, if the RUN_TYPE is set to CRITERIA, the profiles listed in the gscnv_append file are appended to the end of the dataframe.

-The second function in gscnv.py generates the header for the final GSCNV file, which includes several of the runtime inputs selected for the given Tool run (see ).
+The second function in gscnv.py generates the header for the final GSCNV file, which includes several of the runtime inputs selected for the given Tool run (see Figure 3).
 Finally, the output filename includes a date stamp to facilitate tracking of file versions.

 gspro.py